(updated June 2026)

 THE KEVIN CHOATE SENSEI MEMORIAL BUILDING FUND

 Change has been part of the dojo since it began informally in 1961 in a Lakeview basement on Clark Street, then moved across the street the following year as Illinois Aikido Club.
-It has since relocated to Uptown (Bryn Mawr, 15 years), Rogers Park (Howard Street, 4 years – as Chicago Aikikai), Northcenter (Lincoln Avenue, 15 years), and presently West Town (Chicago Avenue, currently 16 years).
+It has since relocated to Uptown (Bryn Mawr, 15+ years), Rogers Park (Howard Street, 4 years – as Chicago Aikikai), Northcenter (Lincoln Avenue, 15 years), and West Town (Chicago Avenue, 17 years).

 A new dojo presents challenges, but we are ready for it.
 We hope you can support us in our endeavors.